luqmansen/luqmansen.github.io/content/index.md

 ---
-title: Luqman Nugroho
+title: luqmansen's blog
 ---

-I write about software, systems, and whatever I'm learning at the moment — plus the occasional life update.
+I write about software, systems, and whatever I'm learning at the moment -- plus the occasional life update.

 ## Posts